Donald Trump must be held responsible for inciting today’s terrorism

 Try all they might, however, Trump and his colleagues cannot simply wash their hands of this moment.
 They built it.
 They own it.
 They’re yoked to it forever.

 It’s not even a matter of warning signs ignored.
-Donald Trump has, from the beginning of his candidacy, actively stoked violent behavior when it served him.
-He encouraged supporters at early rallies to beat up protesters, while as president he urged police to be more violent when handling suspects, and both-sides’d the far-right march in Charlottesville that left a protestor murdered.
+Trump has, from the beginning of his candidacy, actively stoked violent behavior when it served him.
+He encouraged supporters at early rallies to beat up protesters, while as president he urged police to be more violent when handling suspects, and both-sides’d the far-right march in Charlottesville, Virginia, that left a protester murdered.

 He’s constantly flattered brutal dictators and strongmen, lamenting the lack of a free press they enjoy.
-And in the spotlight of the recent presidential debates, he refused to condemn violent white supremacists when pressed, and even encouraged the far right street gang, Proud Boys, who are known to don shirts that read, “The tree of liberty must be refreshed from time to time with the blood of commies.”
-Right around Christmas, he pardoned the convicted soldiers behind the Blackwater massacre, a signal that even cold-blooded murder is a pardonable offense, depending on the victim.
+And in the spotlight of the recent presidential debates, he refused to condemn violent white supremacists when pressed, and even encouraged the far-right street gang, Proud Boys, who are known to don shirts that read, “The tree of liberty must be refreshed from time to time with the blood of commies.”
+Right around Christmas, he pardoned the convicted security guards behind the 2007 Blackwater massacre in Baghdad that left 17 Iraqi civilians dead, a signal that even cold-blooded murder is a pardonable offense, depending on the victim.

 Hell, when reportedly pressured by aides this afternoon to send a stronger message urging his supporters to back down, Trump couldn’t stop himself from reiterating, twice, that the election was rigged against him, the very idea that motivated supporters to take arms on his behalf.

 The signs were unmistakable.
-Trump’s supporters have long been more than ready for deadly violence—from the Pittsburgh synagogue shooter who cited the migrant caravan as a motivator, to the El Paso shooter whose manifesto echoed Trump’s frequent warnings of an “invasion.”
+Trump’s supporters have long been more than ready for deadly violence—from the Pittsburgh synagogue shooter in 2018 who cited the migrant caravan as a motivator to the El Paso shooter in 2019 whose manifesto echoed Trump’s frequent warnings of an “invasion.”
 Although Trump has often tried to apply the designation of terrorism to Antifa and Black Lives Matter, far-right groups have been behind the vast majority of U.S. terrorist attacks.

 Unless they are strongly deterred, they will be behind many more to come.

 Considering how often Trump’s supporters have invoked civil war since even before this quixotic coup attempt, a day like Wednesday was inevitable.
 Now that the day has arrived, it is imperative that we see it with clarity and not look away.

 Make no mistake: Donald Trump is the leader of the kind of violent mob he’s trained his supporters to desperately fear.
 He is the very threat personified that far-right media networks like Fox News have been warning about for years, rising in place of a phantom enemy.
 He is the bitter, hateful heart of American ideological extremism, and he always has been.